Bernadette Peters: 2000s

-Peters has also appeared in such television films as The Last Best Year (1990), Cinderella (1997; receiving a nomination for the "Golden Satellite Award" for her role), and Prince Charming (2003).
-She co-starred in her own television series, All's Fair, with Richard Crenna in 1976–77.
-She played a young, liberal photographer, who becomes romantically involved with an older, conservative columnist.
-Although Peters was praised for her charismatic performance, the show ran for only one season.
-Peters was nominated for a Golden Globe award as Best TV Actress – Musical/Comedy.
 In March 2005, she made a pilot for an ABC situation comedy series titled Adopted, co-starring with Christine Baranski, but it was not picked up.
+In May 2006, she appeared in the film Come le formiche (Wine and Kisses) with F. Murray Abraham, filmed in Italy, playing a rich American who becomes involved with an Italian family that owns a vineyard.
+The DVD was released in 2007 in Italy.
+In 2006, she participated in a reading of the Sondheim-Weidman musical Bounce.
+In 2007, she participated in a charity reading of the play Love Letters, with actor John Dossett.
 Peters appeared in the Lifetime television film Living Proof, which was first broadcast on October 18, 2008.
 She played the role of Barbara, an art teacher with breast cancer, who is initially reluctant to participate in the study for the cancer drug Herceptin.
 Andrew Gans of Playbill wrote, "Peters is able to choose from an expansive emotional palette to color the character, and her performance... is moving, humorous and ultimately spirit-raising".

 Peters's television work also includes guest appearances on several television series.
 She appeared as the sharp-tongued sister of Karen Walker (Megan Mullally) on the penultimate episode of the NBC series Will & Grace, "Whatever Happened to Baby Gin?"
 (May 2006); as a defense attorney on the NBC series, Law & Order: Special Victims Unit (November 2006); as a judge on the ABC series Boston Legal (May 2007); and as an accident victim in Grey's Anatomy (September 2008).
 Of her role in Grey's Anatomy, TV Guide wrote: "Peters is especially fine as she confronts a life spinning out of control.
 I'd make her an early contender for a guest-actor Emmy nomination."
 In January, February and May 2009, she appeared in the ABC series Ugly Betty in five episodes as Jodie Papadakis, a magazine mogul running the YETI (Young Editors Training Initiative) program that Betty and Marc are in.
 Her appearance at the Adelaide Cabaret Festival in June 2009 was filmed and broadcast in Australia later that month.